Pele1989/Old-Wormate.io/README.md

 4. You can disable or enable anything you don't like if you want by clicking disable on any of the options.

 5. Enjoy

+This may be a bit outdated as of may 2021